www.scantips.com

 The full f/stops of f/1, 2, 4, 8, 16, etc are actually the precise goals (actual powers of 2), and the shutter speed full stops from 1/8 second to 8 seconds are also the precise goal values.
 The rest of the nominals are approximations, more or less rounded some way for humans, but the camera still does it right regardless of the Nominal value that the dial setting calls it.
 Whenever I say "precise value" here, I of course mean the precise design goal, which the camera mechanism tries to do.

-Each of the full f/Stop Numbers (1, 1.414, 2, 2.828, 4, etc) is a √2 multiple, which when squared (N²) is a sequential power of two, which is why the EV formula uses N².
+Each of the full f/stop Numbers (1, 1.414, 2, 2.828, 4, etc) is a √2 multiple, which when squared (N²) is a sequential power of two, which is why the EV formula uses N².
 Shutter speeds are similar Stop Number calculations, but already using powers of 2 instead of √2.
 And negative Stop Number exponents compute fractional values (1/2 second or f/0.5 for example).

 For any fractional stop (third, half, or tenth stops), just add the fraction to the base Stop Number.
 One example third stop is nominal f/5.6 + 2/3 EV, which for Stop Number 5 is (√2)(5 + 2/3) = 1.414215.66667 = f/7.1272.